The videos below cover the Stratodart kit but other than the wing and tail shape and wingips the assebly and radio install is identical.

 - Connect a servo to each pushrod.
 If the pushrod is too tight, you can use twist an exacto knife in the servo arm hole to make it larger, but be careful and do not make it too large.
 Once connected, tape each servo in place so that the control surfaces are centered.
 Flip the model right side up and look at it from the rear.
 Moving the transmitter stick back(up elevator) should move both elevons up.
 Moving the transmitter stick to the right should move the right elevon up and the left elevon down.
 If you can’t get the servo reversing to give you the right polarity try swapping aileron/elevator inputs to the receiver or turning the servos over and swapping the servo arms to the other side of the output shaft.
 If that is correct, continue.

 - Flip the model upside down and supported.
 The servos may be attached to the model using double back servo mounting tape(not included) or by directly gluing the servo to the wing with CA+ or a small amount of epoxy.
 Double back servo tape can loosen over time and with exposure to heat, I prefer to glue the servo in place.
 With the radio still on, put a small amount of glue on the servo, being careful not to get any near the output shaft.
 And set it in place on the model keeping the control surface centered.
 Do the same to the other side.
 Make sure the glue is set before continuing.
 The servo and pushrod should be at 90 degrees to the hinge line so that it moves easily and fully.
+The z bends are made using a tool but if you need to adjust the bend slightly so that the servos align better, you can use a needle nose pliers to adjust them.

 - Flip the model back right side up.
 Make sure the control surfaces are centered, use trims if needed.
 Now measure the control surface movement.
 Full elevator movement should be 1” in each direction, aileron movement should be 1/2″ in either direction.
 Since the model will be nose heavy, extra elevon movement helps to give sufficient authority during glide.